 Hindsight suggested that she was a worthy repository of such faith, for Waymouth trained her to win six races in succession including the 1956 One Thousand Guineas, thereby giving the young horseman a rare double as both jockey and trainer in Caulfield’s signature classic for three-year-old fillies.
 Getting hold of a classic winner in one’s first season as a trainer is likely to induce a false sense of security, and if Waymouth did succumb to such illusions, he was quickly disabused as the years wore on.
 Although there would be handy horses along the way such as the likes of Downswept and Rapid Heart, it would be another nine years before Charlie Waymouth got another real good ‘un; but when he did it was with yet another filly, Fire Band, a stylish daughter of Hydrogen.
 Among a string of other races, Waymouth trained her to win both a Wakeful Stakes and Sandown Guineas.
 Until this stage of his life, Waymouth’s triumphs on the Turf had been dominated by the fairer sex, and he could have been forgiven for wondering if a classic-winning colt would ever come along.

 I might mention that the Filipino Fireball wasn’t the only new dynamic force throwing his money around at those Inglis Yearling Sales.
 John Foyster senior, a rutile mining magnate from the N.S.W. far north coast, together with his two sons, Lloyd and John junior, chose those sales to make their first extravagant splash in Australian bloodstock.
 The Foyster family stunned the sales ring when they commissioned trainer Tommy Smith to acquire on their behalf the most expensive yearling colt of the sales, High Sierra (Wilkes – Blooming) for $39,900.
 The Foysters also bought the most expensive filly, the future Gentle Ruler (Ruler – Cuddles) for $25,200 – besides some other high-priced lots, such as the $17,850 colt that later raced in the 1968 AJC Derby, Planet Boy.
+To many, the Foyster phenomenon seemed to be a confirmed case of Chronic Buying Disorder.
 It was to be a fascinating epoch in Australian racing with the introduction of new and flash money drawn from both domestic and international sources, and it didn’t stop with merely the purchase of bloodstock.

 Ysmael, having bought a swag of yearlings during the autumn of 1967, set about investing heavily in one of Victoria’s most famous horse properties.
 It was The Lodge, a twelve-and-a-half hectare agistment farm, in Dandenong, which he renamed Bahilda Lodge, besides developing another property near the historic township of Euroa at the foot of the Strathbogie Ranges.
 Frank Ford did most of the bidding for yearlings acquired on Ysmael’s behalf and then afterwards followed Ysmael’s instructions in allocating the horses among his various trainers.
 When Charlie Waymouth saw the Ysmael draft of yearlings that was on its way to his Mentone stables, including the beautifully-bred Always There, he must have realised that his impetuous journey across the Australian Turf had taken a significant turn for the better.
 His hour had surely come.
 Although Waymouth had been training some older horses for Felipe Ysmael during the 1966-67 racing season with mixed success, this team of rising two-year-olds offered glittering prospects.